alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 ---
 title: Pair Programming in the The Race to Release | Part 1
 date: "2020-01-21T22:12:03.284Z"
-description: "What part of the software development equation does pairing improve?"
+description: "What factors affect the time to release a new feature"
 ---

 <blockquote>Enterprise asks of pair programming culture: why would I pay two developers to do the job of one?</blockquote>